 Suit on behalf of a client alleging breach of contract and breach of credit agreement.
 Cook County judge awarded full damages for the breach of contract claim.

 Client was rear ended by a drunk driver while stopped at a red light.
-Client suffered a partial meniscus tear, requiring surgery, and neck injuries.
+Client suffered a partial meniscus tear, requiring surgery, and neck injuries, requiring physical therapy.

 Client suffered smoke inhalation when an inattentive construction worker left a propane torch lit and unattended, while taking a call in the adjacent townhome.
 The torch caused the adjoining wall to catch fire.
 After extensive litigation and expert depositions, the insurance company resolved the matter prior to trial.

-A client had recently moved into an apartment building in Chicago and when using the back stairs, the client fell and suffered a fractured ankle requiring surgery and several months of physical therapy.
+Client had recently moved into an apartment building in Chicago and when using the back stairs, the client fell and suffered a fractured ankle requiring surgery.
 The defendant’s insurance company denied liability as to any defect in the stairs or lighting.
-After filing suit, the Law Offices of Jacobson and Tchernev, through extensive discovery and with the help of experts on lighting and stair construction, proved that the stairs lacked proper lighting and violated construction codes for design and safety.
-The case was mediated and settled for $137,000.00 shortly thereafter.
+During litigation and extensive discovery, and with the help of experts on lighting and stair construction, we proved that the stairs lacked proper lighting and violated construction codes for design and safety.

 Client was a passenger in a vehicle driven by another family member when the vehicle was struck while making a left turn.
 Client suffered three broken ribs and a fractured wrist .
 The defendant and his insurance claimed that our client’s vehicle was the cause of the accident for failing to yield the right of way on a left turn and actually filed a lawsuit for personal injuries against our client’s family.
 The police report even placed fault with our client’s vehicle for the accident.
 The case had been rejected by two previous prominent firms.
 After diligent investigation and interviews, our attorneys located two witnesses to the accident who unequivocally stated that the other driver actually ran the red light.
 Not only was that case for injuries dismissed, our client’s claim settled for $125,000.00 dollars.